sh38ryu/sh38ryu.github.io/_posts/2022-06-11-Final_Presentation.md

 ## B) Purpose of Research
 * Establish a delivery system combining drone and public transportation
 * Improve delivery efficiency by introducing drone battery charging system
-* Improving the applicability of this system by considering the uncertainty of link travel time of public transportation
+* Improve the applicability of this system by considering the uncertainty of link travel time of public transportation